The M-CERSI focuses on four key FDA priorities:

 improving pre-clinical assessments of the safety and efficacy of new drugs and devices;

-- ensuring readiness to evaluate innovative and emerging technologies; and
+ensuring readiness to evaluate innovative and emerging technologies; and

-- harnessing diverse data through information sciences to improve health outcomes;
+harnessing diverse data through information sciences to improve health outcomes;

-- addressing minority health and health disparities.
+addressing minority health and health disparities.

-Through the UM CERSI, researchers are addressing pre-clinical assessment focusing on membrane transporters in drug development.
+Through M-CERSI, researchers are addressing pre-clinical assessment focusing on membrane transporters in drug development.
 Membrane transporters allow nutrients and drugs to move throughout the body.
 However, these doorways can be the basis for drug-to-drug interactions.
 Ensuring readiness to evaluate innovative and emerging technologies will contribute to the scientific underpinning of two device-related product areas: laser-based therapeutic devices and tissue engineering constructs.
 Harnessing diverse data through information sciences to improve health outcomes is an important goal, as well as focusing on patient prescriber agreements (PPAs) of prescription opioid analgesic drugs.
 PPAs are contracts between prescribers and their patients to identify expectations of the prescriber and the patient.

-The center also sponsors seminars and workshops, as well as an open public forum to promote regulatory science exchange, bringing together a network of experts from academia, industrial consortia and FDA scientists.
+The Center also sponsors seminars and workshops, as well as an open public forum to promote regulatory science exchange, bringing together a network of experts from academia, industrial consortia and FDA scientists.

 The center’s co-principal investigators are Dr. William Bentley

 , UMD Fischell Department of Bioengineering Professor and Director of the Robert E. Fischell Institute for Biomedical Devices, and Dr. James Polli